coolq4s/server-lnx/zerotier/setup-zerotier.md

 5. Enable IP Forwarding
    - Edit file in directory `/etc/sysctl.conf` with `nano` or `vim` and find or add line `net.ipv4.ip_forward=1`
-   - For simple use, you can use this command :
+   - For simple use, you can use this command.
      ```
      sysctl -w net.ipv4.ip_forward=1
      ```